Pennsylvania Hunting License: Cost, Requirements & How to Apply

 Non-Resident From $101.97

 Pennsylvania is one of the most popular hunting states in the eastern United States, with nearly one million hunters taking to the field each year.
 Managed by the Pennsylvania Game Commission (PGC), the state offers some of the most affordable hunting licenses in the country.
 Pennsylvania is particularly renowned for its white-tailed deer hunting, with generous seasons spanning archery, rifle, and muzzleloader.
+For the 2026-27 season, the Game Commission approved several changes, including simplified antlerless deer license applications.
 Licenses are valid from July 1 through June 30 of the following year.
 The state uses an over-the-counter licensing system for most species, with antlerless deer licenses allocated through a WMU-based system.
 Pennsylvania offers a Mentored Youth Hunting Permit for just $2.97, making it one of the most accessible states for introducing young hunters to the sport.
-Hunter education is required for first-time buyers, and the state offers both online and in-person courses through certified instructors.
+Hunter education is required for first-time buyers.

 License Type Resident Non-Resident Duration Notes